cmpsc-203-s22/code-of-conduct/conduct.md

 - Students should not talk over others or prevent others from submitting their ideas.
 - Students should not commit and push code that falls outside of the group's initial intent for a project.
-- Students should not update documentation or code without consulting the group about it.
+- Students should update documentation or code in ways that are consistent with the decisions made by the team.

 ### Postmortems